 Helping your child succeed in school is important to us.
 Our staff is happy to help your child find information for assignments in our large collection of books and online resources.
-During the school year, we offer afterschool homework help in our Homework Center, and during the summer we offer reading programs for all ages to help maintain reading skills and prevent “summer learning loss.”
+During the summer we offer reading programs for all ages to help maintain reading skills and prevent “summer learning loss.”

 Reading with your child is one of the most important things you can do to help him or her become a proficient reader and achieve academic success.
+Shaker Library participates in the 1000 Books Before Kindergarten program, which encourages you to share 1,000 books with your child before he or she starts Kindergarten.
 Once the child can read independently, reading aloud can still be an enjoyable family activity.
 Children are never too young or too old to be read to!